If you ask us, trips to Disney World are pretty great — but what if we could make them even better?

 15. Dockside Fishing at Disney’s Port Orleans Riverside Resort ($6.39 30 min, $10.65 one hour)

-Got any fishermen in your traveling party?
+Got any fishing fans in your traveling party?
 You might want to stay at (or at least stop by) Disney’s Port Orleans Riverside Resort so that you can swing a rod with dockside fishing!
 This is a super inexpensive activity that’s a must-do for fishing-lovers.

 16. Arcades at Various Resort Hotels (25 cents – $5 per game)

 If you’re traveling with kids, you’re going to be looking for a way to upgrade your resort day.
 Sure, the resorts have some great pools, but what about when those rainstorms come?
-Buy them a game card and send them to the arcade!
+Buy them a game card and they can spend some time playing in the arcade!

 17. Bike Rentals ($20) and Surrey Bike Rentals ($25)